ibm-cloud-docs/vpc/file_storage_vpc_byok_multitenant_encryption.md

 {: #byok-cross-acct-iam-terraform}
 {: terraform}

 1. Terraform supports configuring two different accounts for IBM provider.
 The provider without an alias is considered the default provider.
-See the following example, where two IBM accounts are specified, and the second is given the alias `team_account`.
+See the following example, where two IBM accounts are specified, and the second uses the alias `team_account`.
 That configuration must be referred to as `ibm.team_account` later.

    ```terraform
    terraform {